-Linking the completed arboretum sites at either end of the Cliff Walk are two acres of rugged and densely vegetated east-facing slopes exposed to open ocean and onshore winds.
+Linking the first two completed Ecology Project sites at either end of the Cliff Walk are two acres of rugged and densely vegetated east-facing slopes exposed to open ocean and onshore winds.
 Invasive plants are at their most prolific here, dominating desirable vegetation and degrading wildlife habitat.
-Of all the Arboretum sites, this one most dramatically demonstrates the problems the Arboretum project was designed to address.
+Of all the Project sites, this one most dramatically demonstrates the problems the Ecology Project was designed to address.

-This project also includes the light-handed development of a network of trails and overlooks – completed in 2018 by OBP Trailworks – to improve access, preserve view sheds, and offer more opportunities to appreciate the flora and fauna of this unique coastal site.
+This project also includes the light-handed improvement and expansion of a network of trails and overlooks – completed in 2018 by OBP Trailworks – to improve access, preserve view sheds, and offer more opportunities to appreciate the flora and fauna of this unique coastal site.

 - Battery Sullivan (1898): Named for Maj.
 Gen. John Sullivan of the Continental Army, it was built to accommodate three 10-inch DC guns.
 The first visible gun emplacement to be built, it is currently buried to the top of its parapet under Battery Knoll.

 - Battery DeHart (1898): Named for Capt.
 Henry V. DeHart of the Fifth U.S. Artillery, it was built to accommodate two 10-inch DC guns, and is currently buried to top of its parapet under Battery Knoll.

 Please visit the Park History page for more information about Fort Williams’ military past.

 Featured Problematic Plant: Asiatic bush honeysuckle (Lonicera spp.)